-Pablo Cagnoni joined Rubius Therapeutics as Chief Executive Officer in June 2018.
+Pablo Cagnoni is president and chief executive officer of Rubius Therapeutics.
 Over the course of Pablo’s career as an oncologist and pharmaceutical executive, he has been committed to advancing the development of breakthrough treatments for people with cancer and other diseases.
 He has played a key role in the development, approval and commercialization of more than 20 life-changing treatments, including Afinitor®, Kyprolis® and Tarceva®.

 Before joining Rubius in 2018, Pablo served as President and Chief Executive Officer of Tizona Therapeutics, a privately held biotech company focused on developing next generation immunotherapies for the treatment of cancer.
 He joined Tizona as the company’s first employee and grew the organization to support the filing of its first Investigational New Drug application.
 In 2020, Gilead Sciences secured an exclusive option to acquire Tizona for up to $1.5 billion.
 Prior to Tizona, he served as President of Onyx Pharmaceuticals (acquired by Amgen), where he had global strategic oversight and accountability of the business from early product development to commercialization of the Onyx portfolio.
 Pablo joined Onyx in March 2013, as Executive Vice President, Global Research and Development and Technical Operations, and was named President in October 2013, when Onyx became an Amgen subsidiary.
 Previously, he was Senior Vice President and Global Head of Clinical Development at Novartis Oncology.
 From 2007 to 2009, Pablo was Senior Vice President and Chief Medical Officer at Allos Therapeutics (acquired by Spectrum Pharmaceuticals) and, prior to that, Chief Medical Officer of OSI Pharmaceuticals (acquired by Astellas).